-Let $(M,e_0 , T)$ be the \emph{uniform infinite spanning-tree-decorated planar map}, which is the Benjamini-Schramm~\cite{benjamini-schramm-topology} limit of uniformly random triples consisting of a planar map with an oriented root edge and a distinguished spanning tree.
-This infinite-volume limit is shown to exist in~\cite{shef-burger,chen-fk}.

-Let $M_*$ be the dual map of $M$, i.e., the map whose vertices correspond to faces of $M$ and with two vertices joined by an edge iff the corresponding faces of $M$ share an edge.
-Let $T_*$ be the dual spanning tree of $T$, i.e., the tree whose edges are the set of edges of $M_*$ dual to edges in $M \backslash T$.
-Also let $\mcl Q = \mcl Q(M)$ be the \emph{radial quadrangulation}, whose vertex set is the union of the vertex sets of $M$ and $M_*$, with two vertices connected by an edge iff one is a vertex of $M_*$ and the other is a vertex of $M$ incident to the face of $M$ that the first vertex represents.
-We declare that the root edge of $\mcl Q$ is the edge $\BB e_0 $ with the same initial endpoint of $e_0$ and which is the first edge in $\mcl Q$ with this initial endpoint moving in clockwise order from $e_0$.
+Let $(M,e_0,T)$ be the UITM decorated by a uniform spanning tree on the map (see Proposition~\ref{prop-graph-conditions}).
+We begin by defining several maps in terms of $(M,e_0,T)$: \begin{itemize} \item Let $M_*$ be the dual map of $M$, i.e., the map whose vertices correspond to faces of $M$ and with two vertices joined by an edge iff the corresponding faces of $M$ share an edge. \item Let $T_*$ be the dual spanning tree of $T$, i.e., the tree whose edges are the set of edges of $M_*$ which cross edges in $M \backslash T$. \item Let $\mcl Q = \mcl Q(M)$ be the \emph{radial quadrangulation}, whose vertex set is the union of the vertex sets of $M$ and $M_*$, with two vertices connected by an edge iff one is a vertex of $M_*$ and the other is a vertex of $M$ incident to the face of $M$ that the first vertex represents.
+We declare that the root edge of $\mcl Q$ is the edge $\BB e_0 $ with the same initial endpoint of $e_0$ and which is the first edge in $\mcl Q$ with this initial endpoint moving in clockwise order from $e_0$. \end{itemize}

-Each face of $\mcl Q$ is a quadrilateral with one diagonal an edge in $M$ and one an edge in $M^*$; exactly one of these diagonals corresponds to an edge in $T \cup T*$.
-This implies that the union of $\mcl Q$, $T$ and $T^*$ forms a triangulation with the same vertex set as $\mcl Q$.
+Each face of $\mcl Q$ is a quadrilateral with one diagonal an edge in $M$ and one an edge in $M_*$; exactly one of these diagonals corresponds to an edge in $T \cup T_*$.
+This implies that the union of $\mcl Q$, $T$ and $T_*$ forms a triangulation with the same vertex set as $\mcl Q$.
 Let $\mcl T$ be the planar dual of this triangulation, so that $\mcl T$ is the adjacency graph on triangles of $\mcl Q\cup T\cup T_*$, where two triangles of $\mcl Q\cup T\cup T_*$ are adjacent if they share an edge.
-We declare that the root edge of $\mcl T$ is the edge of $\mcl T$ that crosses $\BB e_0$, oriented so that the intial endpoint of $\BB e_0$ is to its left.
+We declare that the root edge of $\mcl T$ is the edge of $\mcl T$ that crosses $\BB e_0$, oriented so that the initial endpoint of $\BB e_0$ is to its left.